International Conference Panels Travel Grant

 The Travel Grant Budget Justification (1 page) should identify the requested level of support (up to $4,000), itemize the expected usage of funds, and mention any expected departmental or additional support funding.

-Proposals will be accepted on a rolling bases and reviewed in two cycles (Spring/March and Fall/November).
+We will begin reviewing proposals on April 20.
 No more than 2 proposals will be accepted for funding in each cycle; though, additional in-person panels and virtual panels may be accepted without funding.